alibaba/vlayout/docs/ATTRIBUTES.md

 + Here we say margin and padding, specificly mean ```LayoutHelper```'s margin and padding, not the ```RecyclerView```'s.
 + A ```RecyclerView``` could contains more than one layoutHelpers, which means each ```LayoutHelper``` is able to host its own margin and padding value.
 + ```LayoutHelper```'s margin and padding can coexist with ```RecylerView```'s margin and padding.
++ Margin and padding is mainly supported by non-fix LayoutHelper.

 ![margin-padding](images/MarginPadding.png)